bmatcuk/doublestar/README.md

 and may be relative or absolute.

 Match requires pattern to match all of name, not just a substring.
-The only possible returned error is ErrBadPattern, when pattern is malformed.
+The only possible returned error is `ErrBadPattern`, when pattern is malformed.

 Note: this is meant as a drop-in replacement for `path.Match()` which always uses `'/'` as the path separator.
 If you want to support systems which use a different path separator (such as Windows), what you want is `PathMatch()`.
 Alternatively, you can run `filepath.ToSlash()` on both pattern and name and then use this function.

+Note: users should _not_ count on the returned error, `doublestar.ErrBadPattern`, being equal to `path.ErrBadPattern`.

 ### PathMatch